Dungeons & Dragons: 2024 revision and digital expansion

-At the July 2024 Hasbro investor meeting, Cocks stated "that digital revenue on D&D Beyond 'accounts for over half' of" the total earnings from Dungeons & Dragons.
-Carter, now for Rascal, commented that "we know physical books sell poorly, and even if pre-orders for the 2024 core books are, uh, 'solid', according to the CEO, it's evident that Hasbro holds little faith in analog games clotting the money bleed elsewhere in the company's structure".
-The 3D VTT Sigil launched as part of D&D Beyond in March 2025.
-Later that month, approximately 90% of the development team were laid off; in an internal communication, Hasbro Direct senior vice president Dan Rawson stated "our aspirations for Sigil as a large, standalone game with a distinct monetization path will not be realized".
+5.5 Edition

 Following the release of core rulebooks for the 2024 revision, Dungeons & Dragons Creative Director Chris Perkins and Game Director Jeremy Crawford announced their departures from Wizards of the Coast.
 Christian Hoffer, for Screen Rant, highlighted that both "have been part of the Dungeons & Dragons design team for decades and were two of the lead designers of" Dungeons & Dragons 5th Edition.
 On this change in game's leadership, he noted that VP of Franchise and Product (Dungeons & Dragons) Jess Lanzillo "mentioned that James Wyatt and Wes Schneider, principal designers who have been part of the D&D team for years, will both have a 'bigger place at the table'" and "other designers, including Justice Arman, would also have progressive leadership roles as well".
 In June 2025, Perkins and Crawford announced that they had joined Critical Role Productions' tabletop game imprint Darrington Press.
 Lin Codega of Rascal noted "over the last two years, the tabletop titan has lost much of its veteran talent pool" and this now includes the departures of Lanzillo and senior content marketing strategist Todd Kenreck.

+In March 2026, D&D Beyond began to refer to 2024 revision content as 5.5e to reflect the nomenclature of the fan community.
+Also in March 2026, Wizards of the Coast announced a new seasonal content format for Dungeons & Dragons; sourcebooks and other associated accessory products will correspond with the season's theme.
+The first season, Season of Horror, was scheduled to run from April 2026 to June 2026.
+In April 2026, Wizards of the Coast launched a new actual play titled Dungeon Masters to showcase upcoming D&D content.
+Following the show's announcement, Polygon noted it has "been years since D&D had an ongoing, official actual play, produced and managed by" Wizards of the Coast.
+At Gen Con 2026, Wizards of the Coast announced the official return of multiple settings – in 2027, Dark Sun will be featured in the Season of Survival and Greyhawk will be featured in the Season of Sword & Sorcery.
+Other settings will receive official expansions by licensed partners.
+Wizards of the Coast also announced the D&D Icons line with Joe Manganiello as chief creative officer; the line will feature a new setting by Manganiello as well as other work by creators such as Luke Gygax, Margaret Weis, Tracy Hickman, and R.A.
+Salvatore.